viniciusmsousa/pyspark-ds-toolbox/README.md

 <!-- badges: end -->

 The objective of the package is to provide a set of tools that helps the daily work of data science with spark.
 The documentation can be found [here](https://viniciusmsousa.github.io/pyspark-ds-toolbox/index.html).
+Feel free to contribute :)

 ## Installation